 Bamboo is a healthy and vibrant plant that withstands nearly any environment.
 It is one of the most ecologically friendly types of window shades on the market today and has been seeing an increase in popularity due to its distinct “green” properties.

-Though it seems to be a traditional decorating option, using bamboo as a window treatment should not be restricted to an Asian-themed décor since bamboo window shades are always stylish, ecologically sound, and not to mention versatile.
+Though it seems to be a traditional decorating option, using bamboo as a window treatment should not be restricted to an Asian-themed décor since bamboo coverings are always stylish, ecologically sound, and not to mention versatile.

 It can be paired off with cloth curtains to provide a layered and beautiful overall design effect.
-Bamboo shades also add warmth and texture while providing a high degree of light filtering options and come in a slatted functional form that provides near blackout quality.
+A bamboo shade also adds warmth and texture while providing a high degree of light filtering options and comes in a slatted functional form that provides near-blackout quality.

 One main reason for having a window and skylights is to offer a unique way to bring and enjoy the refreshing natural light into your home.
-But because of its location, skylights can be a bit of a challenge especially in controlling direct glare, filter or block light and keep out the heat or cold as needed.
+But because of its location, skylights can be a bit of a challenge, especially in controlling direct glare, filtering or blocking light, and keeping out the heat or cold as needed.

-Skylight window shade can enhance the aesthetic appeal of your skylight window, and at the same time provide privacy and insulation.
+A skylight window shade can enhance the aesthetic appeal of your ceiling windows, and at the same time provide privacy and insulation.
 Moreover, it allows you to control the amount of natural light coming into the room.

 Cordless Cellular Shades